jomjol/AI-on-the-edge-device/README.md

 - Implemented LED flash dimming (`LEDIntensity`).
   Remark: as auto illumination in the camera is used, this is rather for energy saving.
 It will not help reducing reflections
 - Additional camera parameters: saturation, contrast (although not too much impact yet)
-- Readings with not automatically removable "N"s are handled like "error" --> no return value in the field "value" anymore (still reported back via field "raw value")
+- Some readings will have removable "N"s that can not be removed automatically and are handled with an "error" --> no return value in the field "value" anymore (still reported back via field "raw value")
 - Updated esp32 camera hardware driver
-- Bug fix: MQTT, html improvements
+- Bug fix: MQTT, HTML improvements

 **ATTENTION:  The new ESP32 camera hardware driver is much more stable on newer OV2640 versions (no or much less reboots) but seems to be not fully compatible with older versions.**

 * If you have problem with stalled systems you can try the following
   - Update the parameter `ImageQuality` to `12` instead of current value `5` (manually in the `config.ini`)